jpakele/strokePrediction/README.md

 # The Data
 This project uses the a dataset found from [Kaggle.com.](https://www.kaggle.com/fedesoriano/stroke-prediction-dataset) The data set was posted by user 'fedesoriano'.

-Here is a comprehensive list of the columns in this dataset and their corresponding meanings.
-The following list is directly copy/pasted from the original user's post.

-1) id: unique identifier
-2) gender: "Male", "Female" or "Other"
-3) age: age of the patient
-4) hypertension: 0 if the patient doesn't have hypertension, 1 if the patient has hypertension
-5) heart_disease: 0 if the patient doesn't have any heart diseases, 1 if the patient has a heart disease
-6) ever_married: "No" or "Yes"
-7) work_type: "children", "Govt_jov", "Never_worked", "Private" or "Self-employed"
-8) Residence_type: "Rural" or "Urban"
-9) avg_glucose_level: average glucose level in blood
-10) bmi: body mass index
-11) smoking_status: "formerly smoked", "never smoked", "smokes" or "Unknown"*
-12) stroke: 1 if the patient had a stroke or 0 if not *Note: "Unknown" in smoking_status means that the information is unavailable for this patient

 It should be noted that the origins of this dataset are unknown and this user has not shown proof of this dataset coming from a reliable source.
 However, it should be noted that weather this data is falsified or not, the model should still function properly and accurately should a verified dataset be provided.

 # Cleaning the data